Jekyll Island vacation rentals

 Within the town of Jekyll Island, the Historic District is home to acres of open land adorned with historic buildings, horseback riding trails, and golf courses.

-When is the best time to stay in a vacation rental in Jekyll Island?
+The best time to stay in a vacation rental in Jekyll Island

 Coastal Georgia temperatures are enviable most of the year.
 While summers are hot and humid and the island becomes extremely busy, the fall and spring temperatures are very temperate and quieter.
 Both shoulder seasons are ideal times to land a vacation rental on Jekyll Island as days are warm enough for the beach and evenings cool but not cold, plus the crowds have thinned if you’re looking for a quieter stay.